ID-PaS+ : Identity-Aware Predict-and-Search for General Mixed-Integer Linear Programs: The Identity-aware General PaS Framework

-This paper extends PaS, originally designed for binary MIPs, to general MIPs with integer variables.
-Inspired by \cite{akhlaghi2025propel}, the idea is to learn whether each integer variable is zero instead of predicting exact integer values; this preserves compatibility with PaS and reflects the sparsity structure common in real applications.
-This learning setting also aligns with many real-world problems where instances share the same variables and constraints while differing only in parameters, which allows the model to exploit consistent variable semantics across instances.
+This paper extends the Predict-and-Search (\textsc{PaS}) framework, originally designed for binary MIPs, to general MIPs containing both binary and general integer variables.
+Inspired by~\cite{akhlaghi2025propel}, the core insight is to learn whether each discrete variable is zero, rather than attempting to predict its exact integer value.
+This strategy preserves compatibility with the trust-region search of \textsc{PaS} while directly exploiting the sparsity structure prevalent in real-world applications, where a vast majority of active decisions default to zero.
+Furthermore, this framework aligns with the reality of industrial settings: instances often share the exact same underlying variables and physical constraints, differing only in their parameters. \textsc{ID-PaS+} leverages this by encoding variable identity, allowing the model to exploit consistent historical semantics across different instances.
+The entire pipeline is illustrated in Figure \ref{fig:id-pas} and in the following subsections, we introduce these modules in detail.